Investors' Lounge

 • Limassol: A staggering price-to-income ratio of 12:1 signals an affordability crisis.
 The market caters almost exclusively to international buyers, leaving locals and mid-tier professionals priced out.

-This imbalance leaves the city more vulnerable to economic shocks and fluctuating demand.
+That imbalance leaves the city far more exposed to economic shocks and swings in global demand than a more diversified market would be.

 Is the Market Overheating?